 The Art Institute's course largely exceeded my expectation.
-It brought be "a bundle of joy" that money cannot buy.
-To set the context, I am French Canadian and I work in investment.
-I truly missed not having receive a liberal art education so some 10 years ago, I decided to do my own education, the self-taught hard way.
+It brought to be "a bundle of joy" that money cannot buy.
+To set the context, I am French Canadian, and I work in investment.
+I truly missed not having received a liberal art education, so some 10 years ago, I decided to do my own education, the self-taught hard way.
 I read tons of books and saw zillions of museums as I live in Europe.
-I managed to get a decent level of knowledge in art but I was looking to put this in a more organised framework, and to learn more about the history bit behind "history of art".
-It is with this goal in mind that I started searching the internet for the "formula" that would best meet my goal.
-I searched for all the online short and/or intensive course options as I could not commit to a long-term on location course.
+I managed to get a decent level of knowledge in art, but I was looking to put this in a more organised framework and learn more about the history behind "history of art".
+With this goal in mind, I started searching the internet for the "formula" that would best meet my goal.
+I searched for all the online short and/or intensive course options as I could not commit to a long-term on-location course.

-The Art Institute offered to me to test their course, 7 day money back guarantee.
+The Art Institute offered to me to test their course, 7-day money-back guarantee.
 I was then convinced that the level was appropriate, not out of reach for my capacity but challenging enough.
 But the surprising nice addition is how my tutor adjusted his style/comments to my progression.
 In a very supportive way, he "raised the bar" by becoming more demanding, although always in a soft and engaging way, in order to push me to my limit.
-That was brilliant tutorial.
-And I guess that the same technique is used to engage people with different background.
+That was a brilliant tutorial.
+And I guess that the same technique is used to engage people with different backgrounds.
 Technically, the course is also well thought.
-We have full freedom to work at you own space, and at least in my case, the tutor was quickly providing his constructive feedback (in most instance within 24hrs, even during the Christmas holiday!).
+We have full freedom to work at you own space, and at least in my case, the tutor was quickly providing his constructive feedback (in a most instance within 24hrs, even during the Christmas holiday!).

-In summary, this course is brilliantly designed to reach a wide range audience in terms of background, and run by an enthusiastic team, from Lilly in support to my brilliant tutor Stephen Farthing, who also wrote a must-have book "Art: the whole story" (on Amazon).
-Thing about an improved version of Gombrich incorporating the recent developments, and in a much more visually appealing format.
-If you cannot enrol in the course, at minimum spoil yourself by buying this book.
+In summary, this course is brilliantly designed to reach a wide range of audiences in terms of background and run by an enthusiastic team, from Lilly in support to my brilliant tutor Stephen Farthing, who also wrote a must-have book, "Art: the whole story" (on Amazon).
+Thing about an improved version of Gombrich incorporating the recent developments and a much more visually appealing format.
+If you cannot enrol in the course, at minimum, spoil yourself by buying this book.

 My only regret is that it is over!
 Joelle Verdon, a happy and grateful graduate of the Art Institute.

-Ps: As an indication, I personally spent circa 15 to 20 hours per module, this, because I read beyond and “around” the course material.
-I guess that one can do it within 12 hours/module by sticking to the basic material but in my view, it would be a shame to do not tab into the great bibliography.
-And read about the parallel development in literature, politic, music……..
+Ps: As an indication, I personally spent circa 15 to 20 hours per module because I read beyond and “around” the course material.
+I guess that one can do it within 12 hours/module by sticking to the basic material, but in my view, it would be a shame to do not tab into the great bibliography.
+And read about the parallel development in literature, politic, music.

 I thoroughly enjoyed this course.
 I was interested in changing my career and had always been interested in art and art history.
 I saw the Art Appreciation Course run by The Art Institute and decided to try it.

 It is an unhurried and detailed look at the broad shifts in art, seminal works and artists.
-It is presented in well written modules, which cover art principally from the Renaissance on, but there is also a broad overview of visual culture and a module dedicated to British art.Shifts in ideologies through the years are shown as being clearly reflected in the art of the day and the course challenges you to understand the links between historic events and visual culture.
-I found the modules on nineteenth and twentieth-century art the most stimulating as developments in industry and globalisation were manifested in new and exciting ways in art.
+It is presented in well-written modules, which cover art principally from the Renaissance on, but there is also a broad overview of visual culture and a module dedicated to British art.Shifts in ideologies through the years are shown as being clearly reflected in the art of the day and the course challenges you to understand the links between historical events and visual culture.
+I found the modules on nineteenth, and twentieth-century art the most stimulating as developments in industry and globalisation were manifested in new and exciting ways in art.

 There is no pressure on the course, which is great, and the assignments are marked promptly and well; my tutor was very encouraging and supportive.
-The student support team were also very flexible as I was completing a degree when I enrolled on this course and had very little time.
-The support team therefore extended the completion date so I could dedicate more time to it after my final university exam.
+The student support team was also very flexible as I completed a degree when I enrolled on this course and had very little time.
+Therefore, the support team extended the completion date so I could dedicate more time to it after my final university exam.
 This course has confirmed that I would like to go further in my studies of art history and one day even lecture in it myself!
 Thank you for a great journey...

-This achievement for me, of a successful completion of the diploma course, is quite an emotional attainment.
+This achievement for me, of completing the diploma course, is quite an emotional attainment.
 I am registered blind with only some peripheral vision.
-The high quality online course photography combined with the magnification on my 27inch Mac gave me the ability to work through this course and see paintings as I have never seen them before.Also, my research turned up an interesting link of artists with visual impairments, that I hope to do further research on.
+The high-quality online course photography combined with the magnification on my 27inch Mac gave me the ability to work through this course and see paintings as I have never seen them before.Also, my research turned up an interesting link of artists with visual impairments that I hope to do further research on.